Texas Paycheck Calculator 2026 — No State Income Tax (Federal + FICA Only)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Texas at $100,000 single filer in 2026?
+What's the effective tax rate in Texas on a $100K single salary in 2026?

 Yes — Texas is one of nine US states with no personal income tax.
 The Texas Constitution (Article VIII Section 24) requires a statewide referendum to impose one, a high political barrier that has held since the state's founding.
 Your Texas paycheck is reduced only by federal taxes + FICA.Why is my Texas paycheck still smaller than expected?